triimar/philosophers/README.md

 - Every philosopher needs to eat and should never starve.
 - Philosophers don’t speak with each other.
 - Philosophers don’t know if another philosopher is about to die.
-- No need to say that philosophers should avoid dying
+- No need to say that philosophers should avoid dying.

 If not obvious - "philosophers" are `threads` and 'forks" are `mutex`es.